ashokelumalai1997/DesignPatterns/README.md

-4. **Builder Pattern**: Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+4. **Builder Pattern**:
+    Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

+> Used when we have multiple parameters to initialize
+> For many parameters, it's impractical to build all constructors
+    > 5 paramenter combinations - 120 constructors
+> Especially when we have many optional parameters
+> Should be easy to read

 5. **Prototype Pattern**: Creates new objects by copying an existing object, known as the prototype.

 **Structural Design Patterns:**